goddenrich/internet-monitoring/README.md

 GF_SECURITY_ADMIN_USER=[choose some password]
 ```

-For speedtest the only relevant configuration is how often you want the check to happen.
-It is at 5 minutes by default which might be too much if you have limit on downloads.
-This is changed by editing `scrape_interval` under `speedtest` in [/prometheus/prometheus.yml](./prometheus/prometheus.yml).
+The speed test is configured in [/prometheus/prometheus.yml](./prometheus/prometheus.yml).
+There is a default `scrape_interval` under `speedtest` which sets the interval for each speed test.
+You may need to override the default if this is not appropriate for your needs (eg. the test is degrading your performance).

+## Deploy
-Once configurations are done let's start it up.
-From the /prometheus project directory run the following command:
+Once you have made your configurations, from the root of the repo run the following command:

     $ docker-compose up -d

-That's it. docker-compose builds the entire Grafana and Prometheus stack automagically.

-The Grafana Dashboard is now accessible via: `http://<Host IP Address>:3030` for example http://localhost:3030
+After a few moments the Grafana Dashboard will be accessible via: `http://<Host IP Address>:3000` for example http://localhost:3000

-The DataSource and Dashboard for Grafana are automatically provisioned.
+The DataSource and Dashboards for Grafana are automatically provisioned.

-If all works it should be available at http://localhost:3030/d/o9mIe_Aik/internet-connection - if no data shows up try change the timeduration to something smaller.

 <center><img src="images/dashboard.png" width="4600" heighth="500"></center>

 ## Interesting urls
 Note: replace `localhost` with your docker host ip/name if not running this locally.

 http://localhost:9090/targets shows status of monitored targets as seen from prometheus - in this case which hosts being pinged and speedtest. note: speedtest will take a while before it shows as UP as it takes ~30s to respond.